TheThumbsupguy/ruby-gosu-game/README.md

 Navigate to the game's directory in a terminal window.

 Run `ruby scorePage.rb` to setup the local webserver.
+This allows you to check your saved scores at <a href="http://127.0.0.1:4567/high-scores" target="_blank">127.0.0.1:4567/high-scores</a>.

 In another terminal window run, `ruby game.rb` to play the game.
-After the game check your scores.
-The scores are viewable at <a href="http://127.0.0.1:4567/high-scores" target="_blank">127.0.0.1:4567/high-scores</a>.

 Use `control + c` in the terminal to close the Ruby application.